Shishirbss/qp-assessment/README.md

 2)Ability to book multible grocery items in a single order http://localhost:8001/OrderGroceryItems

+**Query for user setup**
+-- Drop userfirst if they exist
+DROP USER if exists 'grocerydatabase'@'localhost' ;

+-- Now create user with prop privileges
+CREATE USER 'grocerydatabase'@'localhost' identified BY 'grocerydatabase';

+GRANT ALL PRIVILEGES ON * . * TO 'grocerydatabase'@'localhost';

 **Query for database and table setup**
 -- create database
 CREATE DATABASE IF NOT EXISTS `grocery_database`;